top of page

 when you miss a beat.

-In January and February of 2020, right before the first wave of COVID arrived in the States, I spent my Wednesday evenings at Nick's Nightclub—a generous misnomer for a dive bar with a wood floor worn smooth by countless couples dancing the Balboa, two-step, foxtrot surrounded by booths covered in vinyl, smelling like fifty-years-worth of burgers and onions.
+In January and February of 2020, right before the first wave of COVID arrived in the States, I spent my Wednesday evenings at Nick's Nightclub—a generous misnomer for a dive bar with a wood floor worn smooth by countless couples dancing the Balboa, two-step, and foxtrot surrounded by booths covered in vinyl, smelling like a few decades worth of burgers and fries.

 But there was a private room in the back with mirrored walls perfect for a group of beginners to learn the basics of Lindy Hop.
 I love to dance, so for my birthday Brandon gifted me with six weeks of swing dance lessons.